Build-time dependency patching for Android

 import javassist.CtNewMethod

-Once we have located the JAR file we want to modify, we add it to our classpath and retrieve the class we are interested in ❸.
-We locate the appropriate method and delete it (❹).
-Then, we add our custom method using the same name (❺).
-The whole operation is done in memory.
+Once we locate the target JAR file, we add it to our classpath and retrieve the target class in ❸.
+We find the method and delete it (❹).
+Then, we add our custom method with the same name (❺).
+Everything happens in memory.
 We retrieve the bytecode of the modified class in ❻.

 The remaining step is to rebuild the JAR file: